 Peter W. Singer and Allan Friedman’s Cybersecurity and Cyberwar: What Everyone Needs to Know, is a great place to start.
 Although already a bit dated, the National Academies’ report At the Nexus of Cybersecurity and Public Policy explains why cybersecurity is important, why it is a wicked problem, and the public policy issues in cybersecurity. … Continue Reading »

 In addition to the standard tools provided by your career services department, we recommend a direct-approach strategy.
 That is, if you find a cybersecurity company that deeply interests you, directly approach them and ask about opportunities.
 Many startups and smaller companies are too busy to run formal externship programs.
 They’ll be delighted to hear from … Continue Reading »

 There are many options available for technical training.
 Here are a few suggestions.
+TryHackMe has excellent labs to build skills.
 Jetbrains offers free access to its coding and other teaching modules to those who have a university email account.
-The Federal Virtual Training Environment (FedVTE) provides free online cybersecurity training to U.S. government employees, Federal contractors, and veterans.
-There are free courses … Continue Reading »
+The Federal Virtual Training Environment (FedVTE) provides free online cybersecurity training to U.S. government employees, Federal … Continue Reading »

 Many podcasts cover cybersecurity.
 Some of our favorites are Darknet Diaries, Steptoe’s Cyberlaw podcast, Cyber from the Start by CSIS:, CSIS Cybersecurity and Technology, Beers with Talos, Rational Security, Privacy, Security & OSINT Show, and Berkeley Technology Law Journal (student podcast).